-CPH will not accept funds directly from the tobacco industry.
-Further, any auxiliary, joint or adjunct faculty member that accepts such funding will immediately forfeit their CPH faculty appointment.
+The Ohio State University College of Public Health will not accept funds directly from the tobacco industry.
+Further, any auxiliary, joint or adjunct faculty member that accepts such funding will immediately forfeit their faculty appointment in the College of Public Health.
 The full policy can be found here.

-2. Preparation for a Funded Award
+Preparation for Award